 Given all of their injuries and lack of production, it makes sense for the Yankees to target outfielders at the deadline.
 If they expect Voit to miss extended time, they might even consider some first or second base options.
 With their woes against right-handed pitching, left-handed bats also make sense for the Bombers.
 If a starting pitching upgrade presents itself, the Yankees would be wise to listen, but the team will likely look to the returns of Luis Severino and Corey Kluber as its deadline additions and assemble a playoff rotation from Gerrit Cole, Severino, Kluber, Montgomery, Taillon, and German (if they get there).
 Given the bullpen’s recent breakdowns, adding relief help is tempting, and the Yankees may do so if they can find a cheap upgrade, but they should stay focused on left and center field, first and second base, and left-handed bats.

 Reports about the Yankees’ activity so far make it seem like the front office is full steam ahead on the Buy train.
-They have been linked to Trevor Story, Starling Marte, Joey Gallo, and Max Kepler in addition to rumors that they’re looking to bolster to the bullpen.
+They have been linked to Trevor Story, Starling Marte, Joey Gallo, and Max Kepler in addition to rumors that they’re looking to bolster the bullpen.
 Given the FanGraphs and Spotrac CBT payroll estimates, it will be difficult for the Yankees to add at the deadline and stay under $210 million.
 But it’s possible that the Yankees could make the money work through some clever roster maneuvering and/or by trading away more valuable prospects so the selling teams defray more 2021 salary.

 The consequences of exceeding the CBT threshold are not disastrous.
 It may not stop the Yankees from making one or even several significant moves in the 2022 free agent class.
 But with that talented free agent class waiting and accelerating arbitration salaries and potential extensions for Aaron Judge, Gleyber Torres, and Gary Sanchez coming, it would be ideal for the Yankees to reset in 2021 if possible.
 Turning the focus from the near future to the present, the Yankees aren’t just trying to bolster their playoff roster at the deadline.
-They’re trying to improve their second half roster to give themselves the give themselves the best possible chance of making the playoffs.
+They’re trying to improve their second half roster to give themselves the best possible chance of making the playoffs.
 Missing out on the opportunity to reset only to miss the playoffs would definitely sting.

 That being said, this team has been knocking on the door of a championship for the last four seasons.
 The franchise hasn’t won it all since 2009.
 The farm system is in a decent spot and can withstand the hit it would take to add Major League talent now.
 Any prospects moved would likely be higher-risk types in the low minors who won’t debut for some time.
 The best course of action may be to give this core the best possible shot at having at least two more chances at a ring by pushing in all their chips now.